4eUeP/foreign/README.md

 # foreign

-A collection of data types, classes, and functions for easing your ffi experience.
+Extra collection of data types, classes, and functions for interfacing with c and c++.